 Why Doctors Test a Patient's Level of Antibody Titers

-Doctors will test patients' antibody levels to determine whether or not they have been exposed to an antigen or another substance the body construes as foreign.
-When this happens, antibody levels rise because the body enlists the aid of antibodies to attack, and destroy, the threatening foreign substance.
+Doctors test patients' antibody levels to determine whether or not they have been exposed to an antigen or another foreign substance.
+When this happens, antibody levels rise, because the body enlists the aid of antibodies to attack and destroy the threatening foreign substance.

-Often, physicians will decide to test patients' antibodies to see if they've been exposed to foreign substances in the past.
-This includes common childhood infections.
-According to the U.S. National Library of Medicine, antibody titer is also used to determine if the body has had an immune response to the body's own tissues, which happens to people with lupus.
+Physicians often decide to test patients' antibodies to determine if they've been exposed to common childhood infections, in the past.
+According to the U.S. National Library of Medicine, antibody titer is also used to determine if the body has had an immune response to the body's own tissues, which happens to people afflicted with lupus.

-A patient's level of antibody titers may also be tested to see if the individual needs a booster shot or to see if a vaccine given in the past helped protect the patient from a certain disease.
-Additionally, doctors test the antibody levels of patients to see if they've had a recent infection or, an infection in the distant past.
+A patient's level of antibody titers may also be tested to see if the individual requires a booster shot, or to see if a previously administered vaccine has helped protect the patient from certain diseases.

 What Are Normal Levels of Antibody Titers?

-It's very difficult to say what a normal level of antibody titers is without knowing why they are being tested.
-The definition of normal depends on which medical condition a patient is being tested for.
-However, if the level is negative, that outcome can be used to exclude a diagnosis of certain medical conditions, which is indeed helpful.
-Also, if the antibody titers are being tested to determine if the body is attacking its own tissues, the normal level is zero.
+It's difficult to say what a normal level of antibody titers is, without knowing why they are being tested.
+However, if the level is negative, that outcome is helpful in excluding a diagnosis of certain medical conditions.
+And if the antibody titers are tested to determine if the body is attacking its own tissues, the normal level is zero.